IlijaTrifke/vehicle-backend/README.md

 - **Integration tests (MockMvc)** and context load test
 - **Simplified security configuration** (CSRF disabled, permit-all)
 - **CORS configuration** for frontend integration
-- **RFC 7807 Problem Details** standardizovan error format sa `traceId` i stabilnim `code`
+- **RFC 7807 Problem Details** standardized error format with `traceId` and stable `code`

-Note (validation UX): DTO koristi tip Long za numerička polja (`cubicCapacity`, `mileage`) kako bi i ekstremno velike vrednosti prošle JSON parsiranje i zatim vratile precizne Bean Validation poruke (npr. "must be less than or equal to ...") umesto generičnog "Malformed JSON or invalid types".
+Note (validation UX): The DTO uses Long type for numeric fields (`cubicCapacity`, `mileage`) so that even extremely large values pass JSON parsing and then return precise Bean Validation messages (e.g., "must be less than or equal to ...") umesto generičnog "Malformed JSON or invalid types".

 ---